Playwright Executor

 Playwright project

-• package.json - lists the dependencies of the project, these are then installed automatically when executing it using the Taurus Playwright executor
+• package.json - Lists the dependencies of the project, these are then installed automatically when executing it using the Taurus Playwright executor

-• playwright.config.ts - Playwright configuration file
+• playwright.config.ts - The Playwright configuration file

-Example of Playwright configuration file:
+Example playwright.config.ts, the Playwright configuration file:

 import { defineConfig, devices } from '@playwright/test';